M.F.A. in Art

 |ARTZ 590||Master's Thesis||15|

 Each student's progress is reviewed by the School of Art faculty at the end of fall and spring semesters with special emphasis being given to students in their first semester of residence and students beginning their thesis work.
 Passing of these reviews every semester is required for a student to be considered a degree candidate.
-Students registered in thesis then work with their committees graduate students culminate their final semester with an exhibition and defense of their thesis work in the Helen E. Copeland Gallery.
+Students registered in thesis then work exclusively with their committees, culminating their final semester with an exhibition and defense of their thesis work in the Helen E. Copeland Gallery.

 Limited numbers of graduate teaching assistantships are usually available within the School of Art and are awarded on a competitive basis to formally admitted graduate students.
 See the Graduate Assistantships sections for detailed information on appointment criteria.
 Assistantships are requested from the student's home department.